jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

 amino acid muts = -0.34; P-value 2.3^{-4}, Wilcoxon rank-sum test.)

-To illustrate how selection acts on circulating variants, let’s compare the functional effects of observed mutations to those observed zero times.
+To illustrate how selection acts on circulating variants, let’s compare the functional effects of mutations, binned by number of observations in GISAID.
 The violin plots below show the distribution of functional effects on binding (left) and expression (right), comparing single-nt amino acid mutations with 0 observed counts in GISAID versus increasingly stringent GISAID count cutoffs.
 We can see a bias among